Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_governance_with_horizon/tb_zts_governance_with_horizon.md

 - Created a Masking Policy
 - Deployed a Tag Based Masking Policy
 - Created a Row Access Policy using a Mapping Table
+- Created an Aggregation Policy
+- Created a Project Policy
+- Leveraged Automatic and Custom Data Classification
+- Used Universal Search

 If you would like to re-run this Quickstart please leverage the Reset scripts in the bottom of your associated Worksheet.